Prince Rogers Nelson (1958-2016)

 No… just comforted.

-Some lives end abruptly, shockingly and without grasp or concept.
-Some lives end slow while death casually lingers.
+Some lives end abruptly, shockingly, and without a grasp or concept.
+Some lives end slowly while death casually lingers.
 I don’t think Prince’s life was either.
 I believe one day he was…and then he just wasn’t.
 His work was finished.

 As he walked by, I was acknowledged with a nod.
 He never spoke to me.
-I did my job, and actually had to leave the venue before the show.
+I did my job and actually had to leave the venue before the show.
 In hindsight, plans for that evening seem irrelevant.
-My husband and I did catch his show later in the tour and were simply blown away by the talent, boisterousness and general presence of him.
+My husband and I did catch his show later in the tour and were simply blown away by his talent, boisterousness, and general presence of him.

 Hmph.
 Who knew I was a Prince fan?

 When today’s news hit, I was no more or less a fan than the average person.
-I felt emotional, mostly disappointment, upon hearing of his passing.
+I felt emotional, mostly disappointed, upon hearing of his passing.